Updated: 21st November, 2023

 Choosing the place for your Scotland elopement is important because it’ll need to be specified on your paperwork.

 There are many famous places to elope in Scotland and gone are the times when you needed to run off to Gretna Green to elope.
 From fairytale-like islands to the untouched wilderness, Scotland has it all.

 STEP 2.
-Decide on a date and think about the seasons/time of year
+Decide on a date (When is the best time to elope in Scotland?)

 My advice is to fully embrace the mood.
 The conditions can change so much, so there’ll likely always be a break in the weather.

 Although Scotland is beautiful year-round, the time of year you choose to marry depends on how you envisage your day being.